epiverse-trace/tutorials/instructors/01-practical-early.md

 This practical has two activities.

-Before your start, as a group:
+Before you start, as a group:

-- Create one copy of the Posit Cloud project `<paste link>`.
+- Create one copy of the Posit Cloud project using the link provided:
+  `<paste link>`.
 - Solve each challenge using the `Code chunk` as a guide.
-- Paste your figure and table outputs.
+- Paste your figure and table outputs in the designated area.
 - Write your answer to the questions.
-- Choose one person from your group to share your results with everyone.
+- Choose one person from your group to share your group’s results with the rest of the participants.

-During the practical, instead of copy-paste, we encourage learners to increase their fluency writing R by using:
+During the practical, instead of simply copying and pasting, we encourage learners to increase their fluency writing R by using:

 - Tab key <kbd>↹</kbd> for [code completion feature](https://support.posit.co/hc/en-us/articles/205273297-Code-Completion-in-the-RStudio-IDE)
   and [possible arguments
   displayed](https://docs.posit.co/ide/user/ide/guide/code/console.html).
 - The double-colon notation, e.g. `package::function()`.
-This helps us
+This notation
-  remember package functions and avoid namespace conflicts.
+  allows you to specify which package a function comes from, avoid namespace conflicts, and find functions by using keywords.
 - [R
   shortcuts](https://positron.posit.co/keyboard-shortcuts.html#r-shortcuts):
   - `Cmd/Ctrl`+`Shift`+`M` to Insert the pipe operator (`|>` or `%>%`)